In nod to governors, Trump walks back total authority claim

 In a departure from recent tradition, Trump ended his daily briefing without turning the mic over to federal health experts, who have cautioned against moving too quickly to restart economic activity.

-Dr. Anthony Fauci, the nation’s top infectious diseases expert, told The Associated Press earlier Tuesday that the country is “not there yet” when it comes to the kind of testing and contact tracing needed to begin reopening the economy.
+Dr. Anthony Fauci, the nation’s top infectious diseases expert, told The Associated Press earlier Tuesday that the country is “not there yet” when it comes to the kind of testing and tracing needed for the economy to reopen.
 But Trump made clear Tuesday he is intent on proceeding with his plans.

-Trump outlined a vision in which workers would be tested, perhaps on a weekly basis, and governors would test travelers arriving at their states’ borders.
+Trump outlined a vision in which workers would be tested, perhaps weekly, and governors would test travelers arriving at their states’ borders.
 But the U.S. is nowhere near having that kind of infrastructure, with testing still largely reserved for those with serious symptoms and results taking days to learn.

 The Centers for Disease Control and Prevention has been working with other federal officials to develop detailed plans for how reopening should occur, including determining what measures will need to be tracked and what conditions met before such steps occur.
 The plans include separate steps for schools, businesses and other entities, the CDC’s Dr. Anne Schuchat said.
 The proposals are currently under review, she added.